usaarhat/wwc/README.md

 Though we'll be working with blank notebooks in our training sessions, everything we cover lives as a complete notebook in the `resources/completed-notebooks` directory.
 These notebooks are useful for remembering or extending what you learned in during training.
 Alternatively, they may be useful for those who cannot attend our sessions face-to-face.

 Below is a basic overview of the four-session lesson plan.
-You can click the headings to view complete versions of the IPython Notebooks we'll be using in each session.
+You can click the headings to view complete versions of the Jupyter Notebooks we'll be using in each session.
 The materials are always evolving, and pull requests are always welcome.

 ## [Session 1: Orientation](https://github.com/interrogator/wwc/blob/master/resources/completed-notebooks/nltk-session-1-complete.md)